rosszurowski/react-responsive-canvas/README.md

 [![npm](https://badgen.now.sh/npm/v/react-responsive-canvas)](https://www.npmjs.com/package/react-responsive-canvas)

-Simple React component for a canvas that fits the size of it's parent.
+Simple React component for a canvas that fits the size of its parent.

 ## Installation